Jack Black Beard Lube Conditioning Shaving Cream

 - Weight10.1 ounces

 Nivea is a renowned brand of grooming products perhaps more typically associated with women than men but they make maybe the best shaving gel if you have sensitive skin.
-This one is free of dyes and artificial colors.
+Sensitive Shaving Gel is free of dyes and artificial colors.
 It also contains aloe and doesn’t contain any alcohol that could dry your skin out.

 Of the various shave gels we tested Nivea produced the thickest, creamiest lather and did so without a lot of effort.
 The blade glides across your face and if it’s sharp enough you barely feel it.
 Afterward just splash some water on your face and you’re ready to go.